vraj130/CallSense/README.md

-# Customer Support AI Agent
+# 🤖📞 CallSense – AI-Powered Customer Support Agent

 A real-time AI assistant system for customer support agents that transcribes live conversations and provides intelligent recommendations using RAG and AI agents.